sidiousvic/sidious.pizza/meta.md

 ## Engineering

 This website was designed and programmed by [Vic Sidious](/about), alias _@sidiousvic_.
 It is updated by directly modifying the [source code](https://github.com/sidiousvic/sidious.pizza).
-It is being actively engineered in Tokyo, Japan
+It is being actively engineered in Tokyo, Japan.

 UI programs are written in a [web-friendly functional way](https://github.com/sidiousvic/sidious.pizza/blob/9c3eb45f1d5c7c6483636e9fe23b54ecc3e20dd5/_includes/ts/playback.ts#L31C3-L31C3), compiled and bundled serverside into [ESNext](https://developer.mozilla.org/en-US/docs/Web/JavaScript/JavaScript_technologies_overview#standardization_process), and delivered inline with each document.
 Raw CSS is also bundled, minified and inlined on delivery.

-Pages are composed in [.vto](https://vento.js.org) and [.md](https://en.wikipedia.org/wiki/Markdown) formats.

-This website is built with performance and accessibility as user-critical responsibilities.
-I will appreciate [reports](https://github.com/sidiousvic/sidious.pizza/issues) of issues in those areas.

 ## Technologies used